 James’s great metaphor for the writing imagination was that of the house of fiction.
 It is in his Preface to the publication of The Portrait of a Lady for the 1907-09 New York Edition of his fiction that James makes these remarks:

 The house of fiction has in short not one window, but a million – a number of possible windows not to be reckoned, rather; every one of which has been pierced, or is still pierceable in its vast front, by the need of the individual vision and by the pressure of the individual will.
 (7)

 We don’t generally associate bravery with Henry James.
-But the thing I felt as I walked round Lamb House was a respect for and an understanding of a writer’s imagination under constant pressure.
+But the thing I felt as I walked around Lamb House was a respect for and an understanding of a writer’s imagination under constant pressure.
 And at the same time as he was creating new novels, James was reconsidering his earlier ones.
-Those included in the New York Edition were all subjected to revision.
-The Portrait of a Lady, begun in Florence, continued in Venice, was in 1906 revised in humble Rye, perhaps appropriately since it begins and ends in an English country house.
+Those included in the New York Edition were all subject to revision.
+The Portrait of a Lady began in Florence, continued in Venice, and was in 1906 revised in humble Rye, perhaps appropriately since it begins and ends in an English country house.
 Novels of this magnitude don’t happen by accident; they are the product of deep and constant work.
 I came away from Lamb House with renewed respect.
 And I aim to dedicate more time, thought and feeling to James’s work.

 Michael Gorra’s Portrait of a Novel: Henry James and the Making of an American Masterpiece (Norton, 2012) gives an account of The Portrait of a Lady which also contrives to be a portrait of James himself.
 It looks illuminatingly at the differences between the original and the revised texts and makes a powerful case for his naming the novel ‘an American Masterpiece’.